Polestar 2 range, battery & charging

 In This Review

-- 1VerdictAs the most direct Tesla Model 3 rival yet, the Polestar 2 strikes a great balance between practicality and desirability
+- 1VerdictWith the addition of two single-motor variants, Polestar's Tesla Model 3 rival is more affordable, but still strikes a great balance between practicality and desirability

 - 2Range, battery & charging - currently readingLots of charging options and a competitive range keep the Polestar 2 on par with its rivals